paws-r/paws/docs/credentials.md

 * `AWS_SHARED_CREDENTIALS_FILES` - Specifies the location of the file used to store access keys.
 The default path is `~/.aws/credentials`.

+---

 ## Shared credentials file

+The default location for the AWS shared credentials file is `~/.aws/credentials`.
+You can specify another location using environment variable `AWS_SHARED_CREDENTIALS_FILE`.

+Paws supports the following settings in the AWS shared credentials file.

 * `aws_access_key_id` - Specifies the AWS access key used as part of the credentials to authenticate the request.